Franco-Flemish double-manual harpsichord,

 Needless to say, Dolmetsch couldn't leave the Franco-Flemish harpsichord alone either.
-He added numerous 'stiflebars' underneath both bridges below the soundboard, and the soundboard was also coated in a thick layer of oily brown varnish.
+He added numerous 'stiflebars' underneath both bridges below the soundboard, and its soundboard was also coated in a thick layer of oily brown varnish.
 The painting of the soundboard flower groups and the borders and arabesques are in the style of Mabel Dolmetsch who painted or re-painted many of the other instrument either made or restored by Arnold Dolmetsch.
-It is therefore likely that the author of the soundboard painting on the Franco-Flemish harpsichord is Mabel Dolmetsch, although there now seems to be no surviving evidence to confirm this.
+It is therefore likely that the author of the soundboard painting on the Franco-Flemish harpsichord is Mabel Dolmetsch, although there now seems to be no surviving evidence to confirm this definitively.